seanmcquaid/mcquaid-stacks-cli/src/templates/vite-react/docs/decisions/006-react-hook-form.md

 ## Context

 Managing forms in React applications can often lead to complex state management and boilerplate code.
 Existing form libraries may introduce unnecessary complexities or limitations.
 React Hook Form is a lightweight and performant form library that leverages React hooks, offering a simple and efficient approach to form management.
-Its emphasis on uncontrolled components and minimal re-renders aligns well with our project's need for streamlined form handling.
+Its emphasis on uncontrolled components and minimal re-renders aligns well with the project's need for streamlined form handling.

 ## Decision